 - Molecula eliminates the category to integer phase of data preparation because the core data format does this natively.

-- While data scientists work on VDSs directly with Jupyter notebooks using our Python Client Library, they also still export VDSs into Pandas dataframes to leverage libraries like scikit-learn and imblearn.
-Using VDSs to create Pandas dataframes allows data scientists to use a much larger sample size.
+- While data scientists can work on feature stores directly with Jupyter notebooks using our Python Client Library, they also still export from the feature store into Pandas dataframes to leverage libraries like scikit-learn and imblearn.
+Using a feature store to create Pandas dataframes allows data scientists to use a much larger sample size.

 Complex WHERE clauses, counts, sorts, top-n, multi-field GROUP BY, JOIN, and any combination of these.
-It’s bad at processing transactions and doing anything that needs to access a single record rather than exposing data about sets of records or whole data sets.
+It’s limitations include processing transactions and slower query times when accessing single records